 What methods are available to pay taxes?

 Taxes may be paid in our office located in the Old Stone Courthouse, on the first floor.
 We accept cash, check, money order, cashier’s check, and Visa and MasterCard.
 Visa and MasterCard are accepted across the counter at no extra charge.
 There is a drop box located to the right, at the back doors.
 Please do not put cash in the drop box.
 You may also pay online.
 Please click the Search and pay taxes button.
 Telephone payments may be placed at 1-888-520-8724.
-This is also a voice activated payment system.
-You many also call 1-800-272-9829.
+There is a 2.2% convenience fee charged by the provider for telephone and online payments.

 Could my property be sold for delinquent taxes?